 - Dr Nestor Fernandez, Postdoc at the Biodiversity Conservation group

 The summer school will take place from 20 to 31 August 2018 at iDiv, which is located at the Biocity Leipzig.
 The site has good transport connections in the immediate vicinity of the university’s natural science campus and the German National Library.
 It is surrounded by other cutting-edge research centres in the field of biosciences, including the Max Planck Institute for Evolutionary Anthropology and the Fraunhofer Institute for Cell Therapy and Immunology (IZI).
 The Leipzig Botanical Garden is also located at a walking distance from iDiv.

 As course fee, all participants are expected to pay EUR 150.00.
 This covers the costs of teaching and materials, coffee breaks, lunch, the excursion, and the cultural programme.

 Participants are generally asked to cover the costs of their travel, accommodation and evening meals (except when included as part of the summer school programme).

 iDiv is able to offer a limited number of travel grants to cover the full costs of travel and accommodation.
-Funded positions are primarily aimed for applicants who have limited means to fund their participation via other means.
+Funded positions are primarily aimed at applicants who have limited opportunities to fund their participation via other means.

-An excursion will be organised in the course of the summerschool, more information to follow soon.
+An excursion will be organised in the course of the summer school.
+More information will follow soon.

-In addition, several joint side events will be offered in the evenings, potentially including a guided city tour and visits to local biergartens.
+In addition, several joint side events will be offered in the evenings, including a guided city tour and visits to local beer gardens.
 Leipzig is a vibrant city offering a variety of cultural attractions for those participants who would also like to explore the city on their own.

-In general we recommend all participants to prepare with all-weather clothing: sunglasses, hats and sun creams will be needed, but you should also pack raincoats and a good backpack.
+In general we recommend all participants to prepare with all-weather clothing: sunglasses, hats, and sun cream will be needed, but you should also pack raincoats and a good backpack.